-Officer: Helen Jones Service: Adult Social Care and Health all care packages Delegated Power Being Exercised: Emergency F Subject of Decision: (i.e. services affected) ient contribution guidance to meet vice due to Covid-19 Is this a review of a decision?
+Officer: Helen Jones Service: Adult Social Care and Health all care packages Delegated Power Being Exercised: Emergency Powers Subject of Decision: (i.e. services affected) To adjust the client contribution guidance to meet changes in service due to Covid-19 Is this a review of a decision?
 If so, what was the date of the original decision?
-Yes, this is a review of a decision approved by CM on 8 April view of a decision approved by CMT Key decision?
+Yes, this is a review of a decision approved by CMT on 8 April Key decision?
 If so have Democratic Services been notified?
-Yes, Decision Taken (specify precise details, including the period over which the decision will be in place and when it will be (further) reviewed): This decreview to arrange service with natidistancing ent charging for specific scenarios will utlined in the attached appendix. cision will be subject to a fortnightly o make sure that the change ments appropriately reflect operational arrangements which are in place in line ional guidance regarding social ng and supporting vulnerable people out the COIV-19 pandemic.
-Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council policy and anticipated impact of the decision) Where the decision is subject to statutory guidance please state how and son accessin circums which ch er of services have now been closed ne clients are prevented from ng other services.
-In these tances, guidance is required to outline narging regime applies in these scenarios.
+Yes, Decision Taken (sper precise details, include the period over which decision will be in pla and when it will be (further) reviewed): ding n the This dec review to arranged service a with nati ent charging for specific scenarios will utlined in the attached appendix. cision will be subject to a fortnightly or make sure that the change ments appropriately reflect operational arrangements which are in place in line ional guidance regarding socialing and supporting vulnerable people out the COIV-19 pandemic. (specify all reasons for taking the decisions including where necessary reference to Council policy and sor accessions including where necessary which contains the contains and sor accessions. and som accessing circumstomatics which ch er of services have now been closed ne clients are prevented from any other services.
+In these tances, guidance is required to outline harging regime applies in these scenarios.